TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 -  If the line it sees is blue, it will turn to the left.
 -  While the pixycam is working, the ultrasonic sensors in our robot are working too.
 These ultrasonic sensors help us know the distance between our robot and the walls in the track.
 -  If the left wall is closer to the robot than the right wall, it turns to the right side, if not, then the right wall is closer to the robot than the left wall, it turns to the left side.
--  After the robot sees the orange line and/or blue line and turns 12 times (makes 3 laps) it stops where it started and the round ends, if it doesn't sees the orange line and/or blue line and turns 12 times (makes 3 laps) it constinues going.
+-  After the robot sees the orange line and/or blue line and turns 12 times (makes 3 laps) it stops where it started and the round ends, if it doesn't sees the orange line and/or blue line and turns 12 times (makes 3 laps) it constinues going until the 3 laps are completed and the round/challenge ends.

 ### Round 2: